helm/charts/stable/kured/README.md

 See https://github.com/weaveworks/kured

+## Autolock feature

+This feature is not natively supported by kured but is added using Kubernetes Cronjob to annotate daemonset when to allow kured to run using the lock configuration annotation https://github.com/weaveworks/kured#overriding-lock-configuration

 | Config                  | Description                                                                 | Default                    |
 | ------                  | -----------                                                                 | -------                    |
 | `image.repository`      | Image repository                                                            | `weaveworks/kured` |